seek-oss/skuba/.changeset/breezy-bees-judge.md

 })
 ```

-The `projects` option can allow you to reuse a single Jest config file for multiple test types.
+The `projects` option can allow you to reuse a single Jest config file for different test types.
 View the [Jest documentation](https://jestjs.io/docs/configuration#projects-arraystring--projectconfig) for more information.